 William didn't talk about how capable he is with computer programs.
 When I started college it was easy to take it seriously, I had this man next to me studying statics.
-An introduction to learning physics backwards, which for me was much easier than trying to understand an equation.
-He explained to me this class's equations had one answer, to make it had up to zero.
+An introduction to learning physics backwards, for me is easier than trying to understand an equation.
+He explained to me this class's equations had one answer, zero.
 As in holding the weight of a house, building, or very large sedentary object.
 He would try to explain a concept to me, I would ask for a real-life application.
 Like an equal sign, an understanding without the use of advanced calculations would come to life.